ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

 1. Parse the NLPQL file and determine which NLP tasks to run.
-2. Formulate a Solr query to find relevant source documents, partition the source documents into subsets, and assign subsets to tasks.
+2. Formulate a Solr query to find relevant source documents, partition the source documents into batches, and assign batches to computational tasks.
 3. Run the tasks in parallel and write individual task results to MongoDB.
    Each individual result from an NLP task comprises a *task result document* in the Mongo database.
-Here the term *document* is taken from MongoDB parlance.
-Result documents consist of key-value pairs and should not be confused with Solr source documents, which are electronic health records.
+Here the term *document* is used in the MongoDB sense, meaning an object containing key-value pairs.
+The MongoDB 'documents' should not be confused with the Solr source documents, which are electronic health records.
 4. Evaluate NLPQL expressions using the task result documents as the source data.
 Write expression evaluation results to MongoDB as separate result documents.

 We now turn our attention to the operations in step 4.
-We should state at the outset that the descriptions below apply to an expression evaluator based on MongoDB.
-This evaluator is currently in a testing phase and must be explicitly enabled by adding the following line to the project.cfg file in the ``[local]``
+We should state at the outset that the descriptions below apply to an expression evaluator based on MongoDB aggregation.
+This evaluator is currently in a testing phase and must be explicitly enabled by adding the following line to the project.cfg file in the ``[local]`` section:
-section:
 ::
    evaluator=mongo

 If this line is absent or is commented out with a `#` character, a Pandas-based evaluator will be used.
 The Pandas evaluator uses different techniques from those described below.

+So why use MongoDB aggregation to evaluate NLPQL expressions?
+The basic reason is that the data resides in MongoDB, and the aggregation framework provides a convenient and powerful mechanism on which to build an evaluation engine.
+Use of anything other than MongoDB requires a set of queries to extract the data from MongoDB; a possible network transmission if the Mongo instance is hosted remotely; ingest into another evaluation engine; computation of results;
+transmission back to the Mongo host; and insertion back into the database.
+Use of the aggregation framework should prove to be much more efficient, since all data is kept internal to MongoDB.

 NLPQL Expressions
 -----------------